History of Bobby Bones in Timeline

 Bobby Bones

-Bobby Bones (Bobby Estell) is a prominent American radio and television personality.
-He hosts the nationally syndicated The Bobby Bones Show, is a mentor on American Idol, and won season 27 of Dancing with the Stars.
-He's a two-time New York Times bestselling author and has released several country music albums.
+Bobby Bones (Bobby Estell) is an American radio and television personality, known for hosting the nationally syndicated The Bobby Bones Show and serving as a mentor on American Idol.
+He gained further recognition as the winner of Dancing with the Stars season 27.
+Bones is also a New York Times best-selling author and has released several country music albums.
+His career spans radio, television, and music, establishing him as a prominent figure in the entertainment industry.

 Others born on this day/year